 What Happens If You Do Nothing

-Every month you wait is a month of baseline data you'll never collect and community trust you'll have to build from scratch while others are already established.
+Every month spent waiting is a month of data you cannot go back and collect, and community standing you will have to build from zero while competitors are already several steps ahead.

 Frequently Asked Questions